Skip to content

 Koharu-specific implementation notes

-Some details that are easy to miss if you only read the high-level docs:
+Some details are easy to miss if you only read the high-level docs:

 • OCR runs on cropped text-block images, not the original whole page